docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 ### Workflow template

 A workflow template (or model) lists several activities from an initial state to a final state.
 Each activity contains a label naming its intermediate state and a list of tasks to complete.
-Those tasks can be performed in series or in parallel.
+Those tasks can be performed sequentially or in parallel.

 {% image /assets/images/documentation/2.0/add_workflow.png "Workflow button"%}

-For a serial activity, the tasks are performed sequentially.
+For a sequential activity, the tasks are performed sequentially.
 If one task is rejected, the current activity is stopped.

 For a parallel activity, the tasks are simultaneously open and as a consequence can be closed in any order.
 A rejected task does not necessarily lead to stop the current activity.
 In effect, parallel activities have an additional property which is the number of done tasks needed to progress to the next activity.
 This number ranges from 1 to the total number of tasks.